samcarrington/code-style/pages/markdown/javascript.md

 - Using JavaScript to replace images on mouse rollover/rollout, where CSS can achieve the same effect.

-A lot can be learned from the [AirBnB ES5 Style Guide](airbnb-es5).
-It's recommended that you implement automatic inclusion of the [AirBnB preset](airbnb-preset) checker when you lint your code.
+It's recommended that you implement Prettier to automatically lint and format your code during editing.

 ### Syntax